 I struggled with a few of my first clients.
 I remember I had a conversation with one after a session that I thought went really well, but then at the end, they told me, “That didn’t really help me.”

-I’m very happy they were honest with me in retrospect, but I felt almost self-defensive at the time.
+I’m very happy they were honest with me in retrospect, but I felt almost self-defensive at the time, as if I were being accused of manifesting all those fears around life coaching “scams”.
 I started projecting all of my fears and the things I’m not good at onto that person.
 I could feel myself physically cringing as my pride took a hit.
 But I also recognized their criticism was warranted.
 So I bit my tongue and I took some time to process it.
 But still it was tough to hear.